MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/migrate-to-defender-for-office-365-onboard.md

 Typically, only a subset of security personnel will need additional rights to download messages directly from user mailboxes.
 This requires an additional permission that Security Reader does not have by default.

-## Step 7: (Optional) Exempt pilot users from filtering by your existing protection service
+## Step 2: (Optional) Exempt pilot users from filtering by your existing protection service

 Although this step isn't required, you should consider configuring your pilot users to bypass filtering by your existing protection service.
 This action allows Defender for Office 365 to handle **all** filtering and protection duties for the pilot users.
 If you don't exempt your pilot users from your existing protection service, Defender for Office 365 effectively operates only on misses from the other service (filtering messages that have already been filtered).

 > [!NOTE]
 > This step is explicitly required if your current protection service provides link wrapping, but you want to pilot Safe Links functionality.
 Double wrapping of links is not supported.

-## Step 8: Tune spoof intelligence
+## Step 3: Tune spoof intelligence

 Check the [Spoof intelligence insight](learn-about-spoof-intelligence.md) to see what's being allowed or blocked as spoofing, and to determine if you need to override the system verdict for spoofing.
-Some sources of your business-critical email might have incorrectly configured email/domain authentication records in DNS (SPF, DKIM, and DMARC) and you might be using overrides in your existing protection service to mask the issue.
+Some sources of your business-critical email might have incorrectly configured email authentication records in DNS (SPF, DKIM, and DMARC) and you might be using overrides in your existing protection service to mask their domain issues.

 Spoof intelligence can rescue email from domains without proper email authentication records in DNS, but the feature sometimes needs assistance in distinguishing good spoofing from bad spoofing.
 Focus on the following types of message sources: